 3. Oil Leaks

 If you find you have oil leaking from the vehicle, this may be a result of a cracked cylinder head.
-As the cylinder head contains oil, if it’s cracked it may cause oil to leak out.
 Even if you can’t see a leak yourself and the oil light appears on the dashboard, check the engine to see if there’s any evidence of oil around the cylinder head.
+As a diesel engine cylinder head contains oil, if it’s cracked, it may cause the oil to leak out.

 4. Drop In Coolant Level

-If there is a drop in the level of engine coolant it may cause a leak, which can be easily identified and be seen on the cylinder head.
-A leak could be caused due to a crack in the cylinder head and this could cause more long-term issues as the engine starts to heat up from the lack of coolant.
+A drop in the level of engine coolant may cause a leak, which can be easily identified and be seen on the cylinder head.
+A leak could be caused due to a crack in the diesel engine cylinder head, and this could cause more long-term issues as the engine starts to heat up from the lack of coolant.

 Smoke coming from the exhaust is the clearest indicator that you could have a cracked cylinder head.
-The crack and damage is most likely to be a lot more severe in this instance.
-If this has occurred, you should try and get this problem fixed as quickly as possible by a professional, to ensure no further damage is caused to the engine.
+The crack and damage are most likely to be a lot more severe in this instance.
+If this has occurred, you should try and get this problem fixed as soon as possible by a professional, to ensure no further damage is caused to the engine.

-If you need a new cylinder head due to damage, then it’s important to remember that all diesel engines are different and, as such, no ‘one size fits all’ solution exists for any one diesel engine problem, whether common or uncommon.
+When it comes to needing a new diesel engine cylinder head, it’s important to remember that all diesel engines are different and, as such, there’s no ‘one size fits all’ solution, whether it’s a common or uncommon issue.